eunnah/chineseflashcards/proposal.md

 Other files involved in this project:
 - `board.js`: this script will handle the logic for creating and updating the necessary `Easel.js` elements and rendering them to the DOM.
-- `card.js`: this script will handle the logic for user interaction with a single card, including giving hints and containing its own state
+- `card.js`: this script will handle the logic for user interaction with a single card, including giving hints and containing its own state (hidden or flipped)
-- `quiz.js`: this script will handle the logic for quiz mode
+- `quiz.js`: this script will handle the logic for quiz mode, including allowing the user to select a level of difficulty

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the bare bones of all scripts outlined above.
 Learn the basics of `Easel.js`.
 Goals for the day:

-- Get a green bundle with `webpack`
 - Learn enough `Easel.js` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
 First, build out the `Card` object to connect to the `Board` object.
 Then, use `board.js` to create and render cards.
 Goals for the day: